keboola/generic-extractor/README.md

 ## http.requiredHeaders

-- Headers required to be set in all configuraiton tables
+- Headers required to be set in the config section
 - Should be an array, eg: `App-Key,X-User-Email`
 - **http.headers.{Header-Name}** attribute in config section (eg: `http.headers.App-Key`)